-OMAHA, Neb. – The remnants of Hurricane Isaac could bring welcome rain to some states in the Mississippi River valley this week, but experts say it's unlikely to break the drought gripping the Midwest.
+OMAHA, Neb. – The remnants of Tropical Storm Isaac could bring welcome rain to some states in the Mississippi River valley this week, but experts say it's unlikely to break the drought gripping the Midwest.

-Along with the deluge of rain expected along the Gulf Coast when Isaac makes landfall, the National Weather Service predicts 2 to 6 inches of rain will fall by Sunday morning in eastern Arkansas and southeast Missouri, much of Illinois and Indiana and parts of Ohio.
+Along with the deluge of rain expected along the Gulf Coast when Isaac makes landfall, the National Weather Service predicts 2 to 6 inches of rain will fall in eastern Arkansas, southeast Missouri and southern Illinois.

 Arkansas rancher Don Rodgers said his area is short 17 inches of rain this year.
 He said even a couple of inches from Isaac would make a significant difference because he would have water for his cattle and might be able to grow some forage for this winter.

 "I'm very sorry for the people in the path of this hurricane.
-I'm just praying we can get some of the benefit from it up here," said Rodgers, who lives in Crawford County, a rural area near the Oklahoma border.
+I'm just praying we can get some of the benefit from it up here," said Rodgers, who has cattle in Crawford County, a rural area near the Oklahoma border.

 "If that happens, it would help us out quite a bit," Pope said.

-The low water levels also have prompted companies to reduce loads on barges carrying goods ranging from grain to gasoline, which can mean big losses for shippers.
+Pope said any rise in the river would help clear clogged shipping channels, which have caused temporary closures in recent weeks.
+The low levels have prompted companies to reduce loads on barges carrying goods ranging from grain to gasoline, which can mean big losses for shippers.

-Isaac has been gaining strength and it officially became a Category I hurricane on Tuesday before making landfall.
-The storm's path may change, but the drought is so widespread that the rain is certain to be welcomed in most areas that get it.
+Isaac has been gaining strength and could become a Category I hurricane before its expected landfall Tuesday or Wednesday.
+The storm's path may change before it reaches land, but the drought is so widespread that the rain is certain to be welcomed by those in any area that get it.